-Kent County Council (KCC) is partnering with IT company Circular Computing to provide thousands of remanufactured laptops to vulnerable people in the county, helping them stay connected with sustainable technology.
+Kent County Council (KCC) is partnering with an IT company to provide thousands of remanufactured laptops to vulnerable people in the county, helping them stay connected with sustainable technology.

 The carbon-neutral, second-life laptops are more cost-effective than brand new devices and are certified equal to or better than new by the world's first BSI Kitemark.
 This means that KCC is able to support a wider group of individuals with access to tech while also reducing its Scope 3 carbon emissions.